svitlanamidianko/software-engineering-learning/session12_1/README.md

 on your local machine to port 5000 of the container.
 You can verify this by visiting `http://localhost:5000/` and you should see the interface to the computation server.

+**On Windows Running Docker Toolbox**

+Find the app on the Docker Machine IP.
+By default, this is `http://192.168.99.100:5000/` where the port is specified after the colon).
+The IP can be found with the command `docker-machine ip`.

 After the instance has started, then you can get a list of all running docker instances with the command: